3vnishukla/solowgrowthmodel_project/README.md

 - HDI significantly affects economic growth and convergence outcomes.
 - No separate convergence clubs were detected using the Phillips & Sul methodology.

-## Policy Implications

-The findings suggest that convergence is not automatic and requires policy support through:

-- Investment in education and healthcare
-- Improvement in infrastructure and technology
-- Targeted support for economically backward states
-- Policies promoting balanced regional development

 ## Tools & Software